minhechen/MKLabel/README.md

         })
 ```

-## You can also create tags for the text and add tap action :
+## You can also create tags within the text and add tap action :
 ```
 mkLabelDescend = MKLabel(frame: CGRect(x: 0, y: 330 + baseY, width: self.view.frame.size.width, height: 100))
             mkLabelDescend?.text = "swift,#topic# D#o @any additional setup after loading the view, typically nice from@gmail.com a nib,772078507@qq.com after loading the @view, typically from a nibd,Hello"